 Tip: If you’re lodging a claim regarding custom-made furniture where the seller provides both the material and manufacturing, then a contract of purchase applies.

-Paragraph 2604 of civil law states that “the work is deemed complete once it has been finished and handed over.”
+Civil law states that “the work is deemed complete once it has been finished and handed over.”
 But what can you do if the (re)construction shows signs of severe faults?
 The matter is further complicated by paragraph 2628 of civil law: “The buyer is not entitled to refuse the handover if the work shows only occasional faults that do not render the real estate unusable.”
 This article will guide you through such a situation.
 One of the crucial steps is to negotiate the conditions of the completion, handover and eventual claim in the contract itself.